How do you carry your bike in a campervan?

 - Keep in mind that your overall vehicle length will be increased.
 It will take some practice to get used to backing, parking… Where I live this can mean over-length charges on ferry rides.

-Spare Tire Mounted Bike Racks
+Spare Tire Mounted Bike Racks for Campervans

 While rear door mounted spare tires are less common on vans than suv’s, they do exist, and if you’ve already got a tire on your door, you might as well add some bicycles.